All Episodes

 It's what's near it that we're afraid people will stumble over when they're looking for this sub.

-It's really quite an interesting story, and he wouldn't really say what he thinks is sunk out there near that sub or what is near that sub, so that's open to question.
+And he wouldn't really say what he thinks is sunk out there near that sub or what is near that sub.

-again Not me, not you.
+Not me, not you, but somebody.

-I'm not going out there!
+I'm not going out there.

-No, I wouldn't go out there either.
+No, I wouldn't go out there.

-But there's something out there that the government doesn't want us to know about.
+Because there's something out there that the government doesn't want us to know about.

 All right, Jim.